How We Do It

 Goals and Objectives

-Within each phase of our program development, we believe that clear goals and objectives make it easier to measure success and/or failure.
-Therefore, setting objectives for a community relations program must be done after careful and thorough communication with the client.
+Setting objectives to increase public awareness and to engage in a community relations program must be done after careful and thorough communication with the client.
 A few general objectives might include:

 - Motivate public support and understanding